ShreyasheeSinha/Determining-Robustness-of-NLU-Models/README.md

 `python3 test.py --save_path saved_model/cbow/ --test_path RTE_test.jsonl --model_name 3_class --model_type cbow`

-### Training and testing - RoBERTa
+### Training and testing - transformers

-To train RoBERTa-base or RoBERTa-large, you would need to use the `roberta_train.py` file.
-The `models/transformer.py` contains the code to load the model you wish from HuggingFace. __Currently only `roberta-base` and `roberta-large` are supported.__ The following options are available to fine-tune the models:
+To train transformer based, you would need to use the `transformer_train.py` file.
+The `models/transformer.py` contains the code to load the model you wish from HuggingFace. __Currently only `roberta` and `bert` family models are supported.__ The following options are available to fine-tune the models:

 1. `--save_path`: Path to the directory to save the model.
 The path is created if it does not exist.
 The default path is `./saved_model`.
 2. `--train_path`: Path to the file which has the training data.
 The default path is `./data/multinli_1.0/multinli_1.0_train.jsonl`.